Bydgoszcz Canal: From 1806 to 1875

-Once Bydgoszcz incorporated Polish territory (Duchy of Warsaw's period), repairs and maintenance of the canal kept on.
+Once Bydgoszcz incorporated to Polish territory (Duchy of Warsaw's period), repairs and maintenance of the canal kept on.
 In the area of Dębinek, a new weir was built so as to bring waters from Noteć river to the Górnonotecki Canal and a new lock in Nakło-West was constructed.

 Works of Ernst Conrad Peterson were of such high quality, that for decades the canal carried on its operations without any additional extensive repair, except for the replacement of 15–20 years old wooden lock elements.
 From 1840 to 1852, two new massive granite-brick locks were built: Śluza Prądy and Osowa Góra lock.
 Both were locks of larger sizes, 51 m by 5 m.
 Till 1861, three locks were removed, thanks to the canal bottoming out.

 In 1841, a stone bridge over Bydgoszcz Canal was erected downtown: Władysław IV Vasa Bridge, which has been demolished in 1971 during Marshal Ferdinand Foch Street extension.
 Between 1858 and 1862, shipping traffic on the canal reached 4000 boats yearly.